DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/Carvey/Part2/README.md

 The values in the "Work Position" column may be different than above, but the "Machine Position" values should be the same

-You can also select the keyboard icon at the top next to "MDI," which makes it easier to jog the machine with the keyboard arrow keys.
+You can also select the keyboard icon at the top next to "MDI," which will make it easier to jog the machine with the keyboard arrow keys.

 ## 5. Setting X, Y, and Z Zero